 Adjacent to the lion sanctuary is the Duma Cheetah Preserve.
 African Lion Safari has been very successful with breeding cheetahs, who are notoriously difficult to breed in captivity, with over 40 cubs to date.

-The ostriches and giraffes come very close to the cars and this shot of the giraffe saying hello through the moon-roof of our car.
+Ostriches and giraffes come very close to the cars, and this shot of the giraffe saying hello through the moon-roof of our car.

 There are also a number of entertaining, educative and informative shows starting with the Elephant Swim.
 The keepers bring the Asian elephants, all cutely holding the tail of one in front by their trunk.
 They range from the oldest at 35 to the youngest at two years.